singhleo/admin-menus-accessibility/admin-menus-accessibility/readme.txt

 [Report on GitHub](https://github.com/singhleo/admin-menus-accessibility)

-Please give your feedback on review section no matter if its positive or nagative both will contribute on improvement of this plugin.
+Please give your feedback in the review section, no matter if it is positive or negative.
+Both will contribute to the improvement of the plugin.

 == Installation ==